-Born in Connecticut and raised in Raleigh, Maryam is an Honors Scholar and a Pascal Scholar.
-She has been a part of Alpha Lambda Delta, Kappa Nu Sigma, and Pi Mu Epsilon, where she served as vice president.
-She also served as president of Silver Shield and holds offices in the Canaday Mathematics and Computer Science Club and Better Together.
+Born in Connecticut and raised in Raleigh, Maryam was an Honors Scholar and a Pascal Scholar.
+She was part of Alpha Lambda Delta, Kappa Nu Sigma, and Pi Mu Epsilon, where she served as vice president.
+She also served as president of Silver Shield and held offices in the Canaday Mathematics and Computer Science Club and Better Together.

-Maryam has accepted a job with Genworth Financial Mortgage where she will begin an IT rotational program.
-During her rotations, she will work in different roles such as networking, security, analytics, application development, and many others.
+After graduation, Maryam accepted a job with Genworth Financial Mortgage where she will began an IT rotational program.
+During her rotations, she worked in different roles such as networking, security, analytics, application development, and many others.

-“Attending Meredith has helped me develop confidence in the power of my intellect and strength of my conviction, which has and continues to motivate me along with propelling me through every opportunity and/or challenge I have been granted,” said Maryam.
+“Attending Meredith helped me develop confidence in the power of my intellect and strength of my conviction, which continues to motivate me along with propelling me through every opportunity and/or challenge I have been granted,” said Maryam.